 By arming Federal Pell Grant recipients with the resources necessary to thrive, A.L.E. enables lower-income students to take full advantage of the multitude of academic and professional opportunities at their disposal.

 THE PROGRAM OPERATES BASED OFF OF A Three-PRONGED MODEL:

 Professional Advising & Academic Support

-- Stipends of $5,000 will be awarded to 20 selected freshmen intending to pursue unpaid summer opportunities with non-profits, NGOs and public sector entities, as well as study abroad programs and research.
+- Stipends of $5,000 will be awarded to 20 selected freshmen intending to pursue unpaid summer internships with non-profits, NGOs and public sector entities, as well as study abroad programs and research.
 The remaining 10 spots will be allotted to freshmen pursuing compensated, private sector opportunities, who will receive intensive advising, interview preparation and professional development from upperclassmen and graduate students working in their field of interest.

 Through programming, scholars will also interact and engage with faculty in their respective departments of academic interest, facilitating the development of strong academic relationships both in and outside of the classroom.